compomics/moFF/README.md

 ## Sample data  ##

-In the folder *f1_folder* you have three input files, that contain the MS2 identified  peptides founded by MASCOT of three runs (three tecnical replicates) from  the CPTAC study 6.
+The  *f1_folder* contains as  the input files the MS2 identified  peptides founded by MASCOT  for 3 runs of  the CPTAC study 6 (Paulovich, MCP Proteomics, 2010).
-You can download the relative [raw files]( https://goo.gl/ukbpCI), in order to run the next examples.
+You can download the relative [raw files]( https://goo.gl/ukbpCI) in order to run  moFF on the sample data.

 ---

-## Match Between Runs ##
+## Match between runs ##

 use :  `python moff_mbr.py -h`
 ```